CSMCH-IASH Visiting Postdoctoral Fellowship in Modern and Contemporary History

 The three-month CSMCH-IASH Visiting Postdoctoral Fellowship in Modern and Contemporary History is intended to encourage outstanding early-career interdisciplinary research and scholarly collaboration in the broad field of modern and contemporary history.
 The fellow will be affiliated with the Centre for the Study of Modern and Contemporary History in the School of History, Classics and Archaeology and the Institute for Advanced Studies in the Humanities.

-Each year, the CSMCH will select an interdisciplinary research theme – for 2018-9, this is ‘space’ – and applicants will need to show that their research addresses this theme.
+Each year, the CSMCH will select an interdisciplinary research theme – for 2018-9, this was ‘space’, and a new theme for 2019-20 will be announced in early 2019 – and applicants will need to show that their research addresses this theme.
 Otherwise, there is no limit on geographical area or time period, as long as the bulk of the applicant's research falls within the 'modern and contemporary' period (c.1750-present).

 Fellows will work in collaboration with both the CSMCH and IASH.
 The fellow will be expected to: